harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 I stayed far longer than I should have because I thought leaving would prove I was the impostor I feared I was.
 I thought if I could just work hard enough, learn fast enough, be good enough, things would improve.
 But toxic environments don't improve just because you try harder.
 In fact, the harder you try in a fundamentally broken environment, the more damage it does.

+Here's what I wish someone had told me earlier: toxic environments are structural problems, not personal challenges to overcome.
+You cannot individually fix a broken team culture through sheer effort.
+You cannot make someone respect you by working harder if they've already decided not to respect you.
+You cannot create psychological safety for yourself in an environment that fundamentally lacks it.

+The signs that it's time to leave aren't always obvious.
+It's not just about dramatic incidents or clear-cut abuse.
+Sometimes it's subtler.
+Are you dreading work every day?
+Have you stopped learning because you're too anxious to try new things?
+Do you find yourself constantly second-guessing decisions that you'd make confidently elsewhere?
+Are you experiencing physical symptoms of stress: trouble sleeping, anxiety, difficulty concentrating outside of work?
+These are your body and mind telling you something important.

+I'll reiterate from earlier: I didn't leave that job voluntarily.
+I was let go.
+But in hindsight, that was a blessing.
+I was too deep in the cycle of self-doubt to recognise that I needed to leave.
+I thought if I just tried harder, if I just proved myself enough, things would change.
+They wouldn't have.
+The environment was fundamentally broken, and no amount of individual effort would have fixed that.

 Walking away isn't failure.
 It's recognising that your mental health, your confidence, and your career trajectory are more valuable than any single job.
 It's understanding that you can't grow in soil that's poisoned.
 Some of the best career decisions I've made involved recognising when a situation was unsalvageable and having the courage to leave.

 If you're in an environment that's destroying you, leaving isn't giving up.
 It's choosing yourself.
 And that is absolutely something that I believe is far more than just "okay".
 It's necessary.
+It's self-preservation.
+It's recognising that you deserve better, even if the current environment has convinced you that you don't.

+Your career is long.
+One toxic job is a blip.
+But the damage it does to your confidence and mental health can last far longer if you let it.
+Sometimes the most professional thing you can do is recognise when a situation is untenable and make a strategic exit.

 ### 6. You Learn More Than You Realise